-With a bachelor's degree in English, gain the analytical, critical, and communication skills to help you succeed in graduate study or an in-demand career.
+Gain the analytical, critical, and communication skills to help you succeed in graduate study or an in-demand career by pursuing a bachelor's degree in English.

-Like other liberal arts degrees, a Bachelor of Arts in English from University of Maryland University College offers a solid base of critical thinking on which to build a career or further graduate study.
-If you are intrigued by the study of language and literature, the English major may be right for you.
+A Bachelor of Arts in English at University of Maryland University College offers a solid base of critical thinking on which to build a career or further graduate study.
+In this program, you will hone In-demand skills in research and writing that have a wide application in the job market.
+If you are intrigued by literature, the English major may be right for you.

 This program is also available as a minor.